rubyl/heyfina-task/README.md

 # Instructions

  - Clone this project and save it as a private repository in your github account.
- - When you finish, invite the user dmdmd on your project (and let your hiring manager know).
+ - When you finish, invite the user `dmdmd` on your project and let your review manager know.
- - Include instructions/comments/remarks at the end of this README.md file when applicable
+ - Include another markdown file with instructions/comments/remarks file when applicable.
+ - Please leave the task as if it was ready to be deployed to production.

 # Main Features of the app